-Do myopes spend less time outdoors and what do they look at - Three projects involving 1) wearable light sensors/activity monitors, 2) digitally recording the visual environment, and 3) assessment of near focussing accuracy and eye movements during reading.
+Do myopes spend less time outdoors and what do they look at?
+Three on-going projects involve: 1) wearable light sensors/activity monitors, 2) digitally recording the visual environment, and 3) assessment of near focussing accuracy and eye movements during reading.
+A fourth project investigates the possible therapeutic benefit of heat masks applied to the closed eyes for slowing myopia progression, in addition to their intended application for treating dry eye symptoms.

 Christine Wildsoet, Professor